American Classic Arcade Museum

 Along the way, Bob and Gary have had to relearn some forgotten video arcade tricks, such as covering the fluorescent light fixtures with red gel to darken the rooms.
 "If you don't," said Gary, "the screens look just terrible."

 Behind the Red Baron and Roadblasters machines is the Classic Game Wall of Fame, enshrining players who have set world records at the museum's annual tournaments.
 Champions such as Donald Hayes (248,100 points on Super Cobra) and David Nelson (61,390 on Clowns) are among dozens of honorees.
-Each has a framed photo of themselves standing next to the machine that made him immortal.
+Each has a framed photo of themselves standing next to the machine that made him (or her, but mostly him) immortal.

 Funspot is where Steve Wiebe scored almost a million points on Donkey Kong during the documentary The King of Kong.
 That machine, according to Gary, has become a Holy Grail among video arcade enthusiasts.
 "There's a core group of guys," he said, "that are bound and determined to crack that machine."